The mission of New Directions Healthcare is to provide a positive difference every day in the lives of an individual with an opioid addiction.

 Pregnancy causes an increase in the mother's metabolism and may cause a woman to feel that her dose "does not hold".
-A narcotic treatment provider will evaluate the patient and may recommend split dosing to allow the dose of methadone to have a steady state, be more stable and not have wide fluctuations, this is safer for both mom and baby.
+Our treatment providers will evaluate the patient and may recommend split dosing to allow the dose of methadone to have a steady state, be more stable and not have wide fluctuations, this is safer for both mother and child.

 An individual participating in methadone treatment must notify a New Directions Healthcare staff member immediately if she becomes pregnant or if she suspects she may be pregnant.
 Additional therapeutic support will be part of treatment / services for pregnant individuals.
-All of your providers and counselors are here to support you and want to help you have a healthy and safe pregnancy.
+All of our providers and counselors are here to support our patients and want to help all mothers have a healthy and safe pregnancy.

 We also offer Subutex for pregnant mothers, females that are on Suboxone and become pregnant will be switched to Subutex.

 A process through which individuals work one-on-one with a trained therapist—in a safe, caring, and confidential environment—in order to: